aaronleopold/axum-graphql-prisma/README.md

 # Rust + Axum + Prisma

 A template for creating services in Rust using Axum and Prisma.
-This uses the super cool [Prisma Rust Client](https://github.com/Brendonovich/prisma-client-rust), which is not stable.
-I just wanted to try it out, hopefully when it is more stable I will actually put this template to good use.
+This uses the super cool [Prisma Rust Client](https://github.com/Brendonovich/prisma-client-rust).

 ## Getting Started